pyrsmk/MiniSuite/README.md

 MiniSuite 4.0.4
 ===============

-MiniSuite is a very concise and flexible unit testing tool which aims to have an intuitive API with a small learning curve.
+MiniSuite is a very concise and flexible unit testing tool which aims to have an intuitive API with a small learning curve and a quick deployment.
+The reports are made to be simple to read.

 Installing
 ----------